mabuchilab/Instrumental/docs/driver-dev.rst

 Many lab instruments---whether they use GPIB, RS-232, TCPIP, or USB---communicate using text-based messaging protocols.
 In this case, we can use `PyVISA`_ to interface with the hardware, and focus on providing a high-level pythonic API.
 See :ref:`visa-drivers` for more details.

-Otherwise, the instrument is likely controlled via a library which is designed to be used by an application written in C. In this case, we can use `NiceLib`_ to greatly simplify the wrapping of the library.
+Otherwise, the instrument is likely controlled via a library (DLL) which is designed to be used by an application written in C. In this case, we can use `NiceLib`_ to greatly simplify the wrapping of the library.
 See :ref:`nicelib-drivers` for more details.

 Generally a driver module should correspond to a single API/library which is being wrapped.
 For example, there are two separate drivers for Thorlabs cameras, `cameras.uc480` and `cameras.tsi`, each corresponding to a separate library.